 <ParticipantIdentifier scheme="iso6523-actorid-upis" >0002:542034942</ParticipantIdentifier>

-XML attributes for EndpointIDs in UBL documents
+XML attributes for Electronic Address IDs (EndpointID) in UBL documents

 The “schemeID” attribute MUST be populated in all instances of the “EndpointID” element when used within a “Party” element.
 The only valid values are defined in the [PEPPOL_CodeList] as “ICD value”.